domsleee/tetrisai/README.md

 * `python/` contains the PSO logic used to generate the models
 * `get-move-service/` an endpoint that is used by `web/` to play a game using the ai
 * `web/` contains a way of running the generated models online

+## Limitations

+* The demo playback uses an emulator, meaning it can only tap the same key once every two frames
+* Rotations where the piece is off the top of the board aren't included in path finding
+* The implementation is a mess